Holocaust and Genocide Studies Program

 The purpose of this program is to provide its graduates with the background and intellectual skills needed to either pursue careers as teachers or as history professionals for work in museums, archives, libraries, and other institutions.

-Master's Program in Holocaust and Genocide Studies
+Master's Programs in Holocaust and Genocide Studies

-Certificate in Holocaust and Genocide Studies
+Certificates in Holocaust and Genocide Studies